Saints

 “It does not record even one word spoken by Joseph, the carpenter of Nazareth.
 And yet, even without words, he shows the depth of his faith, his greatness.”
 (Pope Saint John Paul II)

 St. Joseph, man of deep Faith.
 He received his revelations through DREAMS.
-Hence, I carved him with his eyes closed; the revelation that Mary was to be the mother God (Mt 1:20), his dream that they should flee to Egypt to escape the murderous wrath and jealousy of King Herod (Mt 2:13)
+Hence, I carved him with his eyes closed; the revelation that Mary was to be the mother of God (Mt 1:20), his dream that they should flee to Egypt to escape the murderous wrath and jealousy of King Herod (Mt 2:13)

-Shown here, in celebration of St. Joseph’s Feast Day, is my high relief wood sculpture “Holy Family” (42 x 44-inches)
+Shown here, in celebration of St. Joseph’s Feast Day, is my high relief wood sculpture “Holy Family” (42 x 44 inches)

 The setting is the Temple (Luke 2:41-50)